 Tip: Avoid doing this exercise on a concrete surface if possible as it can lead to knee pain due to the excess stress coming down on the joints.

 The classic push-up is the next bodyweight move for this workout session.
-Feel free to adapt this to any push-up variation you prefer based on your fitness level.
+Feel free to adapt this to any push-up variation you prefer.

-Move: Keeping the abs contracted and the spinal column straight, bend the elbows as you lower yourself down to the ground.
-Pause when your sternum is almost touching the ground and then press up to compete the rep.
+Keeping the abs contracted and the spinal column straight, bend the elbows as you lower yourself down to the ground.
+Pause when your sternum is almost touching the ground and then press up to complete the rep.

 Tip: Remember to keep your head looking down while doing this exercise.
 Don’t look up as this will place excess strain on the neck joints.

-A killer lower body move with a twist – this one will hit your glutes, hamstrings, quads, as well as your obliques.
+This lower body movement will hit your glutes, hamstrings, quads, and obliques.

-Move: Take one step forward about a foot or two (whatever is comfortable) and plant the foot on the ground.
+Take one step forward a foot or two and plant the foot on the ground.
 Begin to bend the forward leg as you lunge down, touching the back knee to the ground.
 As you lower, twist towards the front leg with the upper body.
 Reverse out of the lunge and twist back to center.
 Step forward with the opposite leg, repeating the above steps, to complete one rep of the exercise.

-Tip: For added difficulty, take a brief pause at the bottom of the lunge position.
-This will increase the total time under tension your lower body muscles are experiencing.
+Tip: For added difficulty, pause for one second at the bottom of the lunge position.
+This will increase the time under tension for your legs.

-This variation on the classic plank exercise will increase the difficulty and recruit every single muscle fiber in your core.
+This variation on the classic plank exercise will increase the difficulty and recruit your core muscles.

-Start: Position yourself in a prone position, facing the ground.
+Start in a prone position, facing the ground.
 Your legs will be extended and you’ll balance on your toes.
 Place your elbows under your shoulders and balance on your forearms.
 Your back should be flat like a tabletop in this position.
 This is the typical plank starting position.

-Move: Hold this starting position for five seconds, then take one step to the right side with your right leg and arm, following with the left leg and arm.
+Hold this starting position for five seconds, then take one step to the right side with your right leg and arm, following with the left leg and arm.
 Hold this position for five seconds.
-Repeat the process until half the reps are completed, then repeat the steps to the left side.
+Repeat the process until you complete half of the reps, then repeat the steps to the left side.

 Tip: Make sure to keep the abs tight as you do this movement while also squeezing the glutes.
 This will help keep your back and hips in proper alignment to prevent the development of lower back pain.

-Another great cardio move to get your heart rate up, mountain climbers will also activate your abdominal muscles as well.
+Another great cardio move to get your heart rate up, mountain climbers will also activate your abdominal muscles.

-Tip: Mind-muscle connection on this move is key!
-Make sure that you focus on driving the knees into the body by contracting the ab muscles for optimal results.
+Tip: Mind-muscle connection on this move is key.
+Make sure that you focus on driving the knees into the body by contracting the ab muscles.
 Keep your hips low, and focus on explosive, fast movements as you drive your knees toward your chest.

 This move is great for building lower body strength as well as improving your power.
-It’ll also torch calories quickly as your heart rate skyrockets.
+It’ll also torch calories.

-Move: Bend at the knees and squat down as low as you can, pulling your arms back behind you.
-Rebound up off the ground, jumping as high off the ground as possible, swinging your arms through and above your head.
+Bend at the knees and squat down as low as you can, pulling your arms back behind you.
+Rebound up off the ground, jumping as high off the ground as you can, swinging your arms through and above your head.
 Upon landing, move right back down into the squat position and continue with the next rep.

-Tip: When doing this exercise, be sure that you land with the knees moving over the toes to avoid suffering from knee pain.
+Tip: When doing this exercise, make sure that you land with the knees moving over the toes to avoid suffering from knee pain.
 Your whole foot should hit the ground simultaneously.

-The crab walk is a great exercise for testing your balance and agility, and it does a good job of hitting the triceps and shoulder muscles.
+The crab walk is a great exercise for testing your balance and agility while hitting the triceps and shoulder muscles.

-Start: From a seated position with your knees bent and feet planted on the ground, place your hands on the ground beneath your shoulders.
+From a seated position with your knees bent and feet planted on the ground, place your hands on the ground beneath your shoulders.
 With your weight evenly distributed between your feet and hands, lift your hips so your body is just hovering above the ground.
 You should already feel your triceps activate.

 The bicycle crunch is great for those looking to challenge their core as it’ll hit both the rectus abdominis and the oblique muscles.

-Now that you have a selection of exercises to perform, let’s put them together in a workout set-up, done in a timed format.
+Now that you have a selection of exercises to perform, let’s put them together in a workout set-up.
+This will be a timed circuit workout.

-Once the entire circuit is completed, repeat a second time through.
+Once you finish the entire circuit, repeat a second time through.
 This will take you 20 minutes total.
 If you have a few extra minutes, you can go for a third round, for a total of 30 minutes.

 Want to make this workout even more effective?
 Try supplementation.
-Using the right products before, during, and after your workout will ensure your body is getting everything it needs for superior performance.
+Using the right products before and after your workout will ensure your body is getting everything it needs.